silverwing-coder/Cybersecurity/ToolsAndMethods/Metasploit.md

 <h4> Modules</h4>

-1. Elxploits: modules that use payloads
+1. Exploits: modules that use payloads
 2. Auxiliary: port scanners, fuzzers, sniffers, and more
 3. Payloads: code that runs remotely
 4. Encoders: Ensure that payloads make it to their destination intact